Vaguery/klapaucius/doc/push_instruction_dsl.md

 - [X] `save-stack [stackname :as local]`

-  Example: `save-stack :float :as :unsorted`
+  Example: `save-stack :foo :as :unsorted`

   Saves a copy of the entire list `stackname` into scratch variable `local`.
 Does not clear the stack.

 - [X] `replace-stack [stackname local]`

-  Example: `replace-stack :integer :converted-floats`
+  Example: `replace-stack :foo :converted-floats`

   Replace the indicated stack with the contents of the scratch variable `local`.